w3c/wai-curricula/intro.md

   3-5 hours depending on activities.
 ### Teaching Outline

+The following is a list of proposed lessons for this unit.

+* "Stories of people with disabilities":  experience first-hand how specific personas with disabilities navigate the web.
+* "Diverse abilities, tools and barriers": introduces examples of specific types of disabilities, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
+* Assistive tools and adaptive strategies: provides an opportunity for learners to experience some types of assistive tools, such as a screen reader, and adaptive strategies, such as changing fonts and colors.
+* Principles of universal design: explains the overlapping accessibility needs of different users, such as “reading aloud” functionality benefiting people not seeing the screen and people with some forms of dyslexia.
+Explains that people could have combinations of disabilities, such as auditory and visual disabilities, especially with growing age.

+**Note**: Instructors are free to teach this lesson in the order that best suits their needs and those of the learners.

 {% include_cached excol.html type="start" id="stories" %}

 #### Lesson 1: Stories of people with disabilities